Jackson-Wozniak/Jackson-Wozniak/README.md

 - 🔭 I’m currently studying Computer Science at my local community college

-- :books: I’m currently learning Java Spring Boot, and hope to pursue a career in backend web development
+- :books: I'm learning Java Spring Boot, and hope to pursue a career in backend web development

-- :computer: I am currently working towards a Software Engineering Internship
+- :computer: I'm also learning TypeScript and the fundamentals of Frontend Development

 ---